makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 Learn more about how to configure Anonymization in the [dedicated section](../anonymization/essentials).
 :::

-You can directly run the anonymization on your local machine, to follow GDPR recommendations, sensitive data should never transit on an unsecured environment.
+You can't directly run the anonymization on your local machine, to follow GDPR recommendations, sensitive data should never transit on an unsecured environment.

-We will thus use the preproduction environment to perform anonymization.
+We will therefore use the preproduction environment to perform anonymization.

 ```sh
 console db-tools:anonymize path/to/my_backup.dump